May 11th 2018

 A quick scan of the well-stocked beauty shelves at GTG HQ confirms that when it comes to labelling, the industry is a mess - and nowhere more so than in the natural and organic sector.
 ‘Organic certified ingredients’, ‘100% certified’ (with no, er, certification symbol), '99% natural’, ‘organically grown ingredients’… the list of ambiguous phrasing goes on, leaving consumers none the wiser on what’s really inside the bottle, or where it’s come from.

-Despite a 21.6% growth in sales year on year proving that natural beauty is officially booming, the government still has no regulation in place for skincare in the way that it does for food.
+Despite a 37 per cent growth in sales over the past two years proving that natural beauty is officially booming, the government still has no regulation in place for skincare in the way that it does for food.
 To make matters worse, there’s no consistency around the world on standards or labelling; the certifications and logos you see on your products will vary across the globe and each body has its own set of rules - so even if you look for a stamp of approval, you can’t even be sure that the approval meets your standards.
+It's no surprise, then, that a recent survey revealed that 76 per cent of consumers felt misled by organic claims on beauty products.

-With The Soil Association’s Organic Beauty Week and ‘Look for the logo’ motto in full swing, the spotlight is on the industry and the need for it to be clearer (the organisation’s Campaign for Clarity is a step towards making that change), but until it is, here’s what you need to know about the logos, labels and claims on natural and organic products before you buy…
+With The Soil Association’s Organic Beauty and Wellbeing Week and 'What I'm Made Of' motto in full swing, the spotlight is on the industry and the need for it to be clearer, but until it is, here’s what you need to know about the logos, labels and claims on natural and organic products before you buy…

 1. The Soil Association logo is worth looking for